Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 The Time is Now for a New Art of Problem Solving

-Organizations today don’t approach analytics with the same rigor as more mature disciplines, as 39% of respondents don’t follow a consistent problem solving methodology.
+Organizations today don’t approach big data analytics with the same rigor as more mature disciplines, as 39% of respondents don’t follow a consistent problem solving methodology.

 Download your copy of our “State of Analytics and Decision Science” report to get access to our insights about the priorities, approaches, and gaps to analytics and problem solving.